Medically reviewed by Kristin Hall, FNP

-The famous composer and pianist Frederic Chopin is quoted as saying about his own performance anxiety: “An audience intimidates me, I feel asphyxiated by its eager breath, paralyzed by its inquisitive stare, silenced by its alien faces.”
+The famous composer and pianist Frederic Chopin is as saying about his own performance anxiety: “An audience intimidates me, I feel asphyxiated by its eager breath, paralyzed by its inquisitive stare, silenced by its alien faces.”

 You also don’t have to be a performer, actor or musician to suffer from stage fright or performance anxiety.
 A mere job interview or leading a meeting at work can trigger this type of anxiety.
 That being said, most research has been conducted on performers, as the experience is a well known job risk.